1jour1vin

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5

-4/5See all 1,435 reviews
+4/5View all 1,439 reviews

 Jurançon

 Originating in southwestern France, the Jurançon refers to a white wine.
-Recognized as an Appellation d'Origine Contrôlée (AOC), it is available in dry, semi-sweet, and sweet varieties.
+Recognized as an Appellation d'Origine Contrôlée (AOC), it comes in dry, semi-sweet, and sweet varieties.
 It first graced royal tables at the baptism of King Henry IV in the 16th century.
-Although it is described as a fiery and imperious "prince's wine," it retains its mountain origins.
+Although it is described as a fiery and imperious “prince’s wine,” it retains its mountain origins.

-Types of Jurançon wine
+Types of Jurançon Wine

 With 1,000 hectares of vineyards, the Jurançon appellation "Appellation d'Origine Contrôlée" refers exclusively to sweet, dry, and dessert white wines.